Baltimore Orioles: How The Orioles Compare To Baseball’s Other Rebuilding Clubs

 As for the Orioles, they also have some talented pitching prospects.
 Both DL Hall and Grayson Rodriguez rank among baseball’s top 100 prospects and pitched in the 2019 MLB future’s game in July.

 The Orioles also have Dean Kremer who went from a 14th round pick to the Orioles 8th best prospect thanks to a 2.67 carer minor league ERA.
 While Baltimore has some talent in the pitching department on the farm, it doesn’t quite compare to Detroit’s.

 Who’s in better shape?

-Verdict: Royals are a year or two ahead of Baltimore.
+Verdict: Orioles Are a year ahead of Detroit.